TheJacksonLaboratory/sbas/README.md

 You can find the file at [`./reproduce.sh`](reproduce.sh).
 The only prerequisite is a machine with `conda` installed.

-The contents of file are showed below:

 <details>
 <summary>

-The contents of file are showed below:
+The contents of file are displayed below:

 </summary>